 This practical short course is aimed at candidates with good computer literacy.
 It would also suit those with some prior knowledge of Python who wish to improve their skills.

 The course is a great way to develop skills to further your career; the exercises used to teach the concepts throughout the course are potential materials for interviewing as a junior Python programmer.

-The Introduction to Programming with Python short course is taught in our central London location over 10 weeks, once a week on weekday evenings, allowing you to continue in full-time employment.
+The Introduction to Programming with Python short course is taught in our central London location over 8 or 10 weeks (both 20 hours), once a week on weekday evenings, allowing you to continue in full-time employment.

 With this hands-on course, you will learn how to think like a programmer and apply knowledge gained to practical exercises in class, having an experienced tutor present to answer questions.